ansys/pychemkin/doc/source/index.rst

         :link-type: doc

-        Learn how to install PyChemkin, set up and run a basic reactor model, and get help or find supporting materials.
+        Learn how to install PyChemkin, set up and run a basic reactor model, and get help and find supporting materials.

     .. grid-item-card:: User guide :fa:`book-open-reader`
         :link: user_guide